mikemcbride/website/src/uses.md

 ## Desktop Apps

-I have a lot of apps I use, but here are the more relevant ones that I couldn't live without.
+I used to prefer having desktop apps for everything, but these days I try not to use too many apps, and generally prefer to use web apps for most things (because portability).
+Things like Notion and email that I could use an app for I just use the web app.
+Most of my time is spent in a browser, terminal, or Slack (I tried Slack in the browser and just couldn't make it stick.
+Might give it another go sometime).
+Here's the rest:

-- I'm using Arc from [The Browser Company](https://thebrowser.company), it's still in early release.
+- For my browser, I'm using [Arc](https://arc.net) from [The Browser Company](https://thebrowser.company).
+It's still in early release.
 It's Chromium based, but is a totally rethought browser experience.
 I'm absolutely loving it.
 Before Arc I used [Firefox](https://firefox.com) for years.  `brew install --cask firefox`
-- [Kap](https://getkap.co) is the best app I've found for doing screen captures.
-You can easily export them to MP4 or GIF.
-Super useful for showing UI changes in GitHub PRs.`brew install --cask kap`
-- [Insomnia](https://insomnia.rest) is an excellent REST client, used for testing API calls that also has top notch GraphQL support. `brew install --cask insomnia`
 - I use [1Password](https://1password.com) for password management across all my devices, and at this point I think it's safe to say that I couldn't live without it.
 I use the Family Plan because it gives me shared folders so my wife and I can both use it for shared logins and also keep our own logins separate.
 - I use [Raycast](https://raycast.com) for launching apps, emoji picker, dark/light mode toggle, lorem ipsum generator, snippet manager, clipboard history, window management, and a confetti cannon (seriously).
 It took a lot for me to leave Alfred but Raycast is really incredible. `brew install --cask raycast`
+- [Kap](https://getkap.co) is the best app I've found for doing screen captures (for videos only - the builtin macOS screenshot utility is perfectly fine for screenshots).
+You can easily export them to MP4 or GIF.
+Super useful for showing UI changes in GitHub PRs.`brew install --cask kap`
+- [Insomnia](https://insomnia.rest) is an excellent REST client, used for testing API calls that also has top notch GraphQL support. `brew install --cask insomnia`

 ## Desk Setup